manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Languages_with_continuous_scripts.md

 # Chinese, Japanese and Korean (CJK) and Thai languages

-Manticore provides built-in support for indexing languages with [continuous scripts](https://en.wikipedia.org/wiki/Scriptio_continua) (i.e., languages that does not use spaces or other marks between the words or sentences), allowing you to process texts in these languages in two different ways:
+Manticore provides built-in support for indexing languages with [continuous scripts](https://en.wikipedia.org/wiki/Scriptio_continua) (i.e., languages that do not use spaces or other marks between words or sentences).
+This allows you to process texts in these languages in two different ways:

 <!-- example cont 1 -->
-1. Precise segmentation using the ICU library.
+1. Precise segmentation using the [ICU](https://icu.unicode.org/) library.
 Currently, only Chinese is supported.

 <!-- intro -->